SkiFire13/master-thesis/chapters/background/1-lattices-tuples.typ

   Let $(L, sub)$ be a lattice.
 It is also a complete lattice if meet and join exist for every subset, that is given $S subset.eq L$ both $meet S$ and $join S$ are defined.
 ]

+From now on we will work complete lattices.
+For most examples we will however use finite lattices, which can be proved to also be complete lattices.

 #lemma("finite complete lattices")[
   Let $(L, sub)$ be a finite lattice, that is a lattice where $L$ is a finite set.
 Then it is also a complete lattice.
 ]

-// TODO: Do we _always_ work with finite lattices or do we use infinite ones too?
-From now on we will work with finite, and thus complete, lattices.

 // TODO: Image example of complete lattice?